git-keeper/CCSC-MW-2018/README.md

 ### Installing the Git-keeper Client

 Faculty members interact with Git-keeper via a command line client.
-The client can be installed using `pip` like this (FIXME: Switch from pypi test.
-Do we want them to use a virtual environment?):
+The client can be installed using `pip` like this (FIXME: Switch from pypi test):

 ```
 python3 -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/  git-keeper-client
 ```

+If you are familiar with Python virtual environments, you may want to install the client in a virtual environment.
+Otherwise, you will need to prepend `sudo` to the above command so that it has permission to install the package system-wide.

 ### Configuring the Client